PDAL/PDAL/doc/workshop/manipulation/ground/ground.rst

     -v 4

-As we can see, the algorithm does a great job of discriminating the points, but there's a few issues.
+As we can see, the algorithm does a great job of discriminating the points, but there's a few issues:

 .. image:: ../../images/ground-classified-included.png
     :target: ../../../_images/ground-classified-included.png

-There's noise underneath the main surface that will cause us trouble when we generate a terrain surface.
+There's noise underneath the main surface that will cause us trouble when we generate a terrain surface:

 .. image:: ../../images/ground-classified-included-side.png
     :target: ../../../_images/ground-classified-included-side.png